 Claude Léveillée

-Claude Léveillée (Montréal, 16 October 1932 – 9 June 2011) was a Canadian actor, pianist, and singer-songwriter who composed over 400 songs, numerous instrumental scores, and a number of musicals.
-Claude Léveillée co-founded Les Bozos in 1959, the year he met Édith Piaf.
-He composed several songs for her (including "Les Vieux" pianos, "Ouragan" and "Boulevard du crime").
-He also composed for a number of Quebec singers, including Julie Arel ("Merci à toi" in 1976) and Nicole Martin ("Il est en nous l'amour" in 1985, and "Mon père et ma mère" and "On s'aimera" in 1987).
-He performed in France and the Soviet Union (USSR), as well as in Belgium, Switzerland and Japan.
-He is also an actor, notably in Line of Demarcation (1966) and in the Scoop series from 1991 to 1994.
+Claude Léveillée (16 October 1932 – 9 June 2011) was a Canadian actor, pianist, and singer-songwriter who composed more than 400 songs, instrumental pieces, and musicals.
+In 1959, Léveillée co-founded Les Bozos, an informal collective of Quebec chansonniers.
+He notably collaborated with Édith Piaf, writing several songs for her, including "Les Vieux Pianos," "Ouragan," and "Boulevard du Crime."
+He also composed for a number of Quebec artists, including Julie Arel—"Merci à toi" (1976)—and Nicole Martin, with songs such as "Il est en nous l'amour" (1985), "Mon père et ma mère," and "On s’aimera" (both 1987).
+Léveillée performed widely, with appearances in France, the Soviet Union, Belgium, Switzerland, and Japan.
+His acting credits include roles in the film Line of Demarcation (1966) and the television series Scoop (1991–1994).

 Non-Stop Le Rebel - 2000-11-07T00:00:00.000000Z